terra-money/classic-core/docs/concepts/validator/validator-faq.md

 * Initial commission rate: The commission rate on block provisions, block rewards and fees charged to delegators
 * Maximum commission: The maximum commission rate which this validator  can charge
 * Commission change rate: The maximum daily increase of the validator  commission
-* Minimum self-bond amount: Minimum amount of Atoms the validator need to have bonded at all time.
+* Minimum self-bond amount: Minimum amount of Luna the validator need to have bonded at all time.
 If the validator's self-bonded stake falls below this limit, its entire staking pool will unbond.
-* Initial self-bond amount: Initial amount of Atoms the validator wants to self-bond
+* Initial self-bond amount: Initial amount of Luna the validator wants to self-bond

-Once a validator is created, Atom holders can delegate atoms to it, effectively adding stake to this pool.
-The total stake of an address is the combination of Atoms bonded by delegators and Atoms self-bonded by the entity which designated itself.
+Once a validator is created, Luna holders can delegate Luna to it, effectively adding stake to this pool.
+The total stake of an address is the combination of Luna bonded by delegators and Luna self-bonded by the entity which designated itself.

 Out of all validators that signaled themselves, the 100 with the most stake are the ones who are designated as validators.
-They become **bonded validators** If a validator's total stake falls below the top 100 then that validator loses its validator privileges, it enters **unbonding mode** and, eventually, becomes **unbonded** .
-Over time, the maximum number of validators will increase, according to a predefined schedule:
+They become **bonded validators** If a validator's total stake falls below the top 100 then that validator loses its validator privileges, it enters **unbonding mode** and, eventually, becomes **unbonded**.

-* **Year 0:** 100
-* **Year 1:** 113
-* **Year 2:** 127
-* **Year 3:** 144
-* **Year 4:** 163
-* **Year 5:** 184
-* **Year 6:** 208
-* **Year 7:** 235
-* **Year 8:** 265
-* **Year 9:** 300
-* **Year 10:** 300

 ## Testnet